shhrew/shelldrop/README.md

 # Shelldrop

-A command injection exploitation tool that leverages an injection point by automatically finding and testing for compatible reverse shell payloads.
+A command injection tool that leverages an injection point by automatically testing for working reverse shell payloads.

 Shelldrop works by injecting payloads into the provided `SHELLDROP` keyword/placeholder.